baxterlabZbrowse/Sitalica_v2.1/README.md

 # Sitalica_v2.1

-This repository contains the necessary files to use Setaria Italica v2.1 in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).
+This repository contains the necessary files to use Setaria italica v2.1 in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).

 ### Requirements